 Book of Tobit writer almost demands Seth Rogen play a role in iconic film of Tobit

 The professor of political science says The Book of Tobit’s a no-brainer to expect big things… and the added that with 1.5 billion people who learned the story Tobit from their religious training.
 Nafzger add that dozens of producers are looking at the idea.The screenplay that’s making the rounds in Hollywood is based on The Book of Tobit (a 3rd or early 2nd century BCE Jewish work).
 Professor Nafzger, however, has changed the setting to Amsterdam just before the NAZI invasion of 1941.
-In other words, the film would be set in Europe in the 1930s.
+On other words, the film would be set in Europe in the 1930s.

-Seth Rogen Interview Notes:
+Seth Rogen Note:

 NAME: Seth Rogen